Well-posedness of the Dean--Kawasaki and the nonlinear Dawson--Watanabe equation with correlated noise: Introduction

 \section{Introduction}

-In this paper, we prove the well-posedness of nonnegative solutions to stochastic PDE of the type\footnote{In the introduction, we formally write $\partial_t\rho$ and $\dot{\xi}^F$ to denote the time-derivative of the stochastic processes $\rho$ and $\xi^F$.
+In this paper, we introduce a general framework to establish the well-posedness of nonnegative solutions to stochastic PDE of the type\footnote{In the introduction, we formally write $\partial_t\rho$ and $\dot{\xi}^F$ to denote the time-derivative of the stochastic processes $\rho$ and $\xi^F$.
 In the remainder of the paper, we will use the probabilistic notation $\dd\rho$ and $\dd\xi^F$.}